codefellows-seattle-301n10/04-template/haley-lina/README.md

-# jQuery Events
+# HTML Templating w/Handlebars JS

 **Author**: Haley Mendoza / Lina Mukherjee **Version**: 1.0.0

 ## Overview
 A continuation of work on a blog webpage that pulls from a blog articles data array and creates blog posts based on a given template.
 This webpage integrates filters using jquery to respond to user input based on author and category of the blog post(s) they would like to use.
+We integrated Handlebars into this project for our articles template.

 ## Getting Started